 The separation of credentialing and programs avoids conflicts of interest and maintains the integrity of the exam.
 Learn examples of how you can offer both and still be in compliance with accreditation requirements.

-Attend this live webinar to learn about both the benefits and potential landmines when a certification organization has a relationship with another organization.
+Learn the benefits and potential landmines when a certification organization has a relationship with another organization.
 Hear a case study, and considerations for programs that have earned or are considering NCCA accreditation.

-This session explores public interest through the regulator’s lens.
+Explore public interest through the regulator’s lens.
 Hear common concerns and goals on working in the public interest, what it means, and more importantly, what it should mean.
 Learn strategies to structure your organization and make decision on truly working in the public interest.

 Learn ethical and legal issues in establishing policies and procedures that protect the public, certificants, and the certifying organization and that uphold the integrity of certification from a legal adviser to certification organizations.
 Real-life examples are also shared.

-Listen to this on-demand webcast to learn more about how your organization can legally control its web domains, copyrights and trademarks, and tips for avoiding lawsuits related to association websites and accounts, including international examples.
+Listen to this on-demand webinar to learn more about how your organization can legally control its web domains, copyrights and trademarks, and tips for avoiding lawsuits related to association websites and accounts, including international examples.